cklim83/test_md/03_rb130_rb139/closure.md

 ```ruby
 caller.method(&argument)
 ```
-- Step 1: Attemp to convert argument to a `Proc` object if it is not already so.
+- Step 1: Attempt to convert argument to a `Proc` object if it is not already so.
 - Step 2: `&` converts the `Proc` object to its equivalent block, then calls the method with the block.
 Alternatively, if step 1 failed to produce a `Proc` object, applying `&` on argument will raise a `TypeError`.
 	```ruby
 	class MyClass      #to_proc method not defined for MyClass